usefulsensors/person_sensor_pico_c/README.md

 ![Wiring diagram for Person Sensor/Pico](pico_person_sensor_bb.png)

+If you're using [Qwiic connectors](https://www.sparkfun.com/qwiic), the colors will be black for GND, red for 3.3V, blue for SDA, and yellow for SDC.

 ## Running

 Once you have the sensor wired up, connect the Pico over USB while holding the